Maria Gagliano

 About Me

-I’m an editor and bestselling ghostwriter specializing in nonfiction.
-As an entrepreneur at heart, I especially love working on business books with a focus on small business/entrepreneurship, careers, personal finance, investing, self-improvement, leadership, and communication.
+As an entrepreneur at heart, I especially love writing and editing business books with a focus on small business/entrepreneurship, careers, personal finance, investing, self-improvement, leadership, and communication.
 I spent eleven years as an editor at Random House and Penguin, where I helped launch the careers of several first-time nonfiction authors.
 My time as an in-house editor helped me understand exactly what publishers look for in a book and I help my clients develop their project with that unique perspective in mind.

 Some of my bestselling titles as an editor include #GIRLBOSS by Sophia Amoruso, Do Over by Jon Acuff, and Leaders Eat Last by Simon Sinek.
 My recent ghostwriting projects include titles for Penguin Random House, Simon & Schuster, and HarperCollins.
 Visit my Select Titles page for a snapshot of my work.